huntdatacenter/docs/docs/coordination/agreements/overview.md

 :::

-### "Enighetsavtale" within NTNU
+### MoU within NTNU

 Data processor agreements are agreed between enterprises.
-We have therefore developed a separate "enighetsavtale" for departments within NTNU (since we both are part of the same enterprise).

-The "enighetsavtale" clarifies the same rights and protections as our regular processor agreement with one exception: Disputes will be resolved with binding effect by NTNU's management with our Rector as the last instance.
+This means that we cannot sign data processor agreements between NTNU departments.
+To allow for documented security measures, we have therefore developed a Memorandum of understanding (MoU) for such bindings.
+We call these "enighetsavtale".
+The document clarifies the same rights and protections as our regular processor agreement with one exception: Disputes will be resolved with binding effect by NTNU's management with our Rector as the last instance.

 ### Data subprocessor agreement